 A brief history of Apps

-Before we delve further into its meaning and use in the cyber world perhaps some background context is required.
+Before we delve further into its meaning and use in the cyber world, perhaps some background context is required.

 The benefit to App providers

-This data mining has become more lucrative and more accessible with the advent of Artificial Intelligence (AI) and Machine Learning.
-Ever notice how after browsing online or having a conversation or a chat application like WhatsApp or Facebook Messenger, you go online afterwards, and you see Ads displaying the items you discussed?
+Data mining has become more lucrative and accessible because of Artificial Intelligence (AI) and Machine Learning.
+Do you ever notice how after browsing online or having a conversation or a chat application like WhatsApp or Facebook Messenger?
+You go online later, and you see Ads displaying the items you discussed?
 Creepy isn’t it?
 Well, that is the future of Web 4.0 for you!

-Luckily for us, there is a school of knowledgeable and security conscious programmers who are not ‘giving in’ to the way the Internet has become a centralised cesspool for marketers to harvest our data.
+Luckily for us, there is a school of knowledgeable and security-conscious programmers who are not ‘giving in’.
+They help us understand how the Internet has become a cesspool for marketers to harvest our data.
 Social media platforms, search engine providers, and mobile application providers facilitate them immensely with this.

-Joining the DApps revolution is a no-brainer.
-Companies at the forefront of building and supporting DApps will end up getting a more substantial chunk of the market.
+Joining the ‘DApps revolution’ is a no-brainer.
+Those at the forefront of building and supporting DApps will end up with a more substantial chunk of the market.